 Tachycardia (if your heart beats faster than usual, more than 100 beats per minute) can be a normal response to exercise or stress or a sign of disease

 Wolff-Parkinson-White syndrome (WPW) can cause episodes of fast heartbeat, or tachycardia.
 Learn more here about the symptoms and treatments for WPW.

 Implantable cardioverter defibrillators

-An ICD, also sometimes called an ACID (automated implantable cardioverter defibrillator) may be needed if you have an abnormally fast or irregular heartbeat.
+An ICD, sometimes called an ACID (automated implantable cardioverter defibrillator), may be needed if you have an abnormally fast or irregular heartbeat.

 Opioids are a group of medicines prescribed by doctors to treat pain.
-Learn about their side effects, withdrawal symptoms and what to do in an overdose.
+Learn about side effects, withdrawal symptoms and what to do in an overdose.